dmx-systems/dmx-documentation/docs/tutorial.rst

 Adding your first topic
 ***********************

-:ref:`Content Authoring<user-content-authoring>` is described in-depth below.
+:ref:`Content Authoring<user-content-authoring>` is described in-depth in the User Guide.
 This is just a short walkthrough to help you create your first items in DMX.

 Right-click into the emptiness.